Starbucks Pumpkin Bread Easy Copycat Recipe

 8. Cool for approximately 5 minutes in the pan, and then turn the pumpkin bread onto a cooling wire rack.

-9. The bread cuts best when allowed to cool completely.
+9. The bread cuts best when it has cooled completely.

 Tip: You can make mini loaves by using mini loaf pans and bake for about 40 minutes.